fbpx

 Mic Check Society

 Today’s episode is brought to you by Mic Check Society, a community for podcasters.
-Each month, I’m dropping an exclusive training, hosting a monthly hot-seat call and coworking sessions, plus you’ll get access to our members-only Slack channel to connect with and network with other podcasters!
-Make sure you head here to get your name on the waitlist and be the first to know when we’ve launched to the public!
+Each month, I’m dropping an exclusive training, hosting a monthly hot-seat call and coworking sessions, plus you’ll get access to our Facebook group to connect with and network with other podcasters!

 Tools I Use in the Educational Brand of My Business